What we know about the Nashville school shooter Audrey Hale

 What was the motive in the Nashville shooting?

-Nashville Police Chief John Drake did not say what drove the killer to open fire, but he provided chilling examples of the killer's elaborate planning for the attack.
+Police have not determined what drove the killer to open fire, but Chief Drake provided chilling examples of the killer's elaborate planning for the attack.

 In the course of their investigation, officers discovered manifesto-like writings and apparent research into the facilities and entry points at Covenant.